Birnirk culture: Tools

 A multitude of Birnirk instruments have been found.
 They were skilled seal hunters, known for their use of innovative equipment, such as ice scratchers to lure seals over frozen waters.
 They are characterized by the style of the harpoons they used for hunting seals and other marine animals; the heads of the harpoons were self-pointed and had a "single lateral barb and an opposing chipped-stone side blade inset".
 In addition to their harpoons, the Birnirk people were known for their use of ground slate weapons.
 These weapons include knives, blades, arrows, and spears, usually utilized in hunting terrestrial animals.

 Genetics

 A genetic study published in Science in August 2014 examined the remains of five Birnirk people buried in Siberia between ca. 570 AD and 680 AD.
-The five samples of mtDNA extracted all belonged to haplogroup A2a.
+The five samples of mitochondrial DNA extracted all belonged to haplogroup A2a.
 Haplogroup A2a was also the predominant maternal lineage among the Thule people.
-The genetic evidence suggested that the Thule people descended from Birnirk migrants from Siberia who entered northern Canada and Greenland some time after 1300 AD, where they completely replaced the genetically distinct indigenous Dorset people.
+The genetic evidence suggested that the Thule people descended from Birnirk migrants from Siberia who entered northern Canada and Greenland some time after 1300, where they completely replaced the genetically distinct indigenous Dorset people.